04 April 2024

 11:30 — Rove to Hove

-Spurred on by your brunch, it's time to head back down to the seafront and stroll west to Hove.
+Spurred on by your brunch, it's time to head back to the seafront and stroll west to Hove.
 If it's a nice day, visit the i360, a 138-metre observation tower that offers excellent aerial views over Brighton and the surrounding Sussex countryside.
 Pay your respects to the remains of the ill-fated West Pier and take in the colourful beach huts in Hove.

 13:30 — Lazy lunch on Church Road